Announcements & Events

 Archbishop Stephen Cottrell

-The Church is open Wednesdays from 10:00 am to 1:00pm for prayer & reflection with healing prayers offered noon-1:00.
+The Church is open Wednesdays from 10:00am to 1:00pm for prayer & reflection with healing prayers offered from 10:00am to 11:00am.

 The Parish Office Hours – The parish office is open to the public on Wednesdays and Fridays from 11AM-2:00PM.
 Please email or call the office at (203) 269-5050 to arrange any additional times to meet during the week.
 Calls, emails and other matters will generally be addressed during business hours of 9:00-3:00 Tuesday-Friday.